Antoine Bernard de Saint-Affrique: Career

 Most of his career was spent at Unilever, where he held various marketing positions from 1989 to 1997.
 One of his first assignments was to increase sales of Sanogyl and Signal toothpaste brands.

 He then spent three years at Danone, where he was marketing director of Liebig Maille-Amora.

 Back at Unilever from 2000 to 2003, he was European Director of the sauces and condiments business, then from 2003 to 2005 the CEO of the Unilever subsidiary covering Hungary, Croatia and Slovenia.

 In 2005 he was appointed Vice President of the Unilever Group, member of the Executive Committee for Europe and responsible for all of the Group's activities in Eastern Europe.
 In 2009 he was appointed Executive Vice President of Unilever and in 2011 President of Unilever's food business.
 These various positions led him to reside in the Netherlands and then in England, where Unilever's offices and headquarters are located.

 In 2015, he was appointed chairman and CEO of Barry Callebaut, Europe's leading cocoa processor and chocolate manufacturer.
 During his tenure, the Swiss chocolate maker's share price almost doubled, a success he attributes to Barry Callebaut's strategy of sustainability.

 In May 2021, he was appointed Chief Executive Officer of the Danone Group, effective in September 2021.

 Other responsibilities

 Antoine Bernard de Saint-Affrique is an independent director of Essilor International.
 He is also a member of the Board of Directors of Burberry Group Plc and the Swiss-American Chamber of Commerce.

 Family

-Antoine Bernard de Saint-Affrique is married and has four children.
+Antoine Bernard de Saint-Affrique is married to Carole and has four children.